-- Issue date defines the moment when an invoice was issued; all other dates are generated based upon it. - Invoice grace period indicates the period (in days) following the invoice issue date for a payment to be received.
-The invoice due date is calculated as invoice_issue_date + grace period.
-For example, if the issue date is June 1 and the grace period is 15, the invoice must be paid before June 16.
+- Issue date defines the moment when an invoice was issued. - Invoice grace period indicates the period (in days or billing periods) following the invoice issue date for a payment to be received.
+The invoice due date is calculated as invoice issue date + grace period.
+For example, if the issue date is June 1 and the grace period is 15 days, the invoice must be paid before June 16.
 The grace period can be zero, in which case the invoice is considered to be due upon receipt.